Once hailed as a potential model for African development, Guinea-Bissau is now one of the poorest countries in the world.

 At a glance

 - Politics: This former Portuguese colony has suffered a civil war and several coups, the latest in April 2012.
-Presidential election were held on 13 April 2014.
-A run-off vote is due on 18 May
+A new president was elected in May 2014

 - Economy: Political instability and mismanagement have undermined the economy.
 Country is dependent on primary crops - mainly cashew nuts - and subsistence agriculture.
 Government often struggles to pay wages.